yagasoft/DynamicsCrm-Libraries/README.md

   + Massive JS and CS libraries of common and generic functions and classes
   + An extension to the out-of-the-box IOrganizationService
-    + Automatic pool/queue handling
+    + Automatic service pool/queue handling
-    + Automatic thread handling
     + Connection warmup to improve caching performance
     + Caching of operation results
+    + Load balancer algorithms for multi-node environments
+    + Automatic retry of failed operations
     + Deferred operations to run in a transaction
       + Accumulate operations from across the application to be executed in one go
     + Planned execution to be sent to CRM for execution